peteroupc/peteroupc.github.io/randomgendoc.md

      |  getDyadicDecompCodePdf(self, point, pdf=None, pdfbounds=None, precision=53)
      |      Finds a code describing the position and size of a box that covers the given
      |      point in the universal dyadic decomposition for random variate generation,
-     |      based on a non-uniform probability density function.
+     |      based on a nonuniform probability density function.
 It generates a
      |      random variate for this purpose, so the return value may differ from call to
      |      call.
      |      - point: A list of coordinates of a point in space.
 This method assumes